jz393/jz393.github.io/writing/8-quiet-second-love.md

 i’ll take anything
 as long as i have you

-*To my second love: Thank you for allowing me to live again, without discarding what once was.*
+*To my second love: Thank you for allowing me to live again.*